| Title: | Access and Visualize AEMET Weather and Climate Data |

 httr2::req_timeout() for details.

-aemet_munic for municipality codes and mapSpain package for
+aemet_munic for municipality codes and mapSpain for

 working with sf objects of municipalities (see